brygotti/lesfraisestagada/analysis.md

 #### Accounting for the influence of the graph

-As we saw in our first naive analysis, the click count metric, even when scaled by the number of articles per country or by the number of outgoinf links, is not a good proxy for analyzing the players intentions.
+As we saw in our first naive analysis, the click count metric, even when scaled by the number of articles per country or by the number of outgoing links, is not a good proxy for analyzing the players intentions.
 Indeed, it seems to be heavily influenced by the graph's structure.
 We will now explore how we can account for this influence and remove it as much as possible.

 #### What variables influence the click count?